raalkml/build-container/README.md

 # build-container

-A container implementation for software builds on Linux systems.
+A simplified implementation of containers for software builds and testing on Linux systems.

 Unshares the filesystem and networking namespaces and allows a chroot, bind, move, r/w overlay and r/o union.

-Requires root set uid or sudo/su (CAP_SYSADMIN).
+Can setup a user namespace for root-less operation or use a SUID root or sudo/su (to get `CAP_SYSADMIN`).

 See man-pages for `mount(1)`, `mount(2)`, `unshare(2)`, `namespaces(7)` for operational details.